6 ways to help heal toxic stress, trauma, and inequity in your virtual or in-person classroom

 • What do you want to start doing—or stop doing—to move your practice further along the learner-empowerer continuum of practice?
 Name at least three specific ideas.

-While there’s uncertainty around what our classrooms and mode of instruction will look like in the fall, our students will still benefit from quality learning experiences that develop their knowledge and challenge their thinking.
+Our students will always benefit from quality learning experiences that develop their knowledge and challenge their thinking.
 Ground your practice in the learner-empowerer model and formative assessment to set yourself and your students up for success.

 Lauren Wells contributed to this post.
 Lauren has over 19 years’ experience in education, including teaching, administration, instructional coaching, and professional learning facilitation.
 She received her BA and MA from Michigan State University and an EdS and PhD focused on educational leadership from Oakland University.
 As a member of the NWEA professional learning team, Lauren is fully committed to fulfilling our mission, Partnering to help all kids learn.